Operdies/ffxiv-hud/README.md

 # ffxiv-hud
 This is a simple overlay I use when playing FFXIV.
-It is intended to stay on top of all other programs, but never take focus from other windows.
+It is intended to stay on top of all other programs, but never take focus.
+This is not a bot or cheating suite.
+It is just meant to show relevant information in a concise manner.
+How often do you tab out of the game to google something while playing an MMO?

 For now, it has limited features, but I plan to extend it whenever I have time.
-Currently, python is required to run it until I work out some kinks with PyInstaller, but this is not a priority.
+Currently, python is required to run it until I work out some kinks with PyInstaller, but this is not a priority at this stage since I develop it for personal use, and I extend it with features when I feel something is missing, or I am bored.

 # Current features: